cloud-agnost/agnost-website/blog/2023-07-14-what-you-can-build-with-agnost.md

 role in simplifying and streamlining the development process.
 Let's dissect Agnost and explore these core components:

-**Application Server:** Agnost provides a robust application server environment where your applications can live and thrive.
+**API Server:** Agnost provides a robust API server where your applications can live and thrive.
 With it, you can manage and scale your applications with the precision and efficiency of a Swiss watchmaker.

 **Database:** Agnost offers an integrated database component, eliminating the need for external dependencies.
 It allows for a seamless interaction between